timblack1/repo-filter/README.md

 You may also filter the list of repositories by name by typing some text into the filter text box.

 The application has a light mode and a dark mode, which you can toggle between by clicking on the toggle button.
+Your preference is saved and persists between page refreshes.

 ## Installation & Startup